Post-Election Outlook: Important Great Lakes Work Remains for Congress

 In the meantime, there’s a lot of work left to do before Congress adjourns at the end of December, and we are focusing on several priorities that we believe can be pushed across the finish line.
 Great Lakes restoration has received strong bipartisan support in Congress for many years due the great work of advocates across the region in Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania, and Wisconsin – and we believe that we can accomplish legislative victories in the remaining days of Congress.
 In fact, we’re in Washington, D.C., this week with partners and allies to generate momentum for key priorities.

-The Healing Our Waters-Great Lakes Coalition is pursing two key priorities: Reauthorizing the Great Lakes Restoration Initiative and passing a budget that supports our broader Great Lakes and clean water goals.
+The Healing Our Waters-Great Lakes Coalition is pursuing two key priorities: Reauthorizing the Great Lakes Restoration Initiative and passing a budget that supports our broader Great Lakes and clean water goals.

 Reauthorizing the Successful Great Lakes Restoration Initiative